squaresLab/BatFix/README.md

 The src contains the code to run BatFix, including CMAKE with all dependencies necessary to run the code.
-We will provide a docker container and more precise instructions on how to use BatFix and replicate our results.
+We will eventually provide a docker container and more precise instructions on how to use BatFix and replicate our results.

 To run BatFix compile the code: